Cross-talk and interference enhance information capacity of a signaling pathway

-A myriad of logical regulatory circuits have been proposed through use of overlapping binding sites and interacting TFs \cite{tenWolde,Hwa}.
-It is worthwhile to see if the upstream TF regulatory network of these systems can be correctly predicted from the overlap/interactions using the methodology outlined above.
-This will shed light on whether optimization of channel capacity is biologically relevant for gene regulation.
-Such analysis requires knowledge of the binding noise, which can be obtained in two ways.
-One is a bioinformatics approach, where the binding sequence of each TF is examined for overlap.
-A physical model is then required to make predictions on the nature of the noise from the overlap (a toy example of which was presented here) and possibly protein-protein interactions.
-The other approach requires measurement of the noise directly using single-molecule techniques \cite{Ong}, and use in Eq.\eqref{optDist} to predict upstream TF cross-regulation.
+A myriad of logical regulatory circuits have been proposed through use of overlapping binding sites and interacting TFs \citep{tenWolde,Hwa}.
+It is worthwhile to see if the upstream TF regulatory network of these systems can be correctly predicted from TF binding-site overlap or other interactions using the methodology outlined above (Eq.\ref{optDist}).
+Such analysis requires knowledge of the input noise, which can be obtained by a bioinformatics approach, where the binding sequence of each TF is examined for overlap, or direct measurements of the noise using single-molecule techniques \citep{Ong} for other types of interactions.